Bike Light Buying Guide

 The size of the light effects that amount space required at the point of attachment to the bike eg. make sure you have enough space on the handlebars or the seatpost.
 If you are going to carry your lights around between use then you may require lightweight, less bulky bike lights.

-Young kids will not be biking at night however there safety is compromised because they are small, riding or scootering on footpaths and there decision making is compromised so you may choose to help make them more visible by using bike lights.
+Young kids will not be biking at night but they may be out in low light and poor weather.
+Their safety is compromised because they are small and are harder to see on footpaths.
+Their decision making is not as good as yours, so you may choose to help make them more visible by using bike lights & bright clothing.

 Mountain Bike Lights